mozilla/policy-templates/README.md

 }
 ```
 ### DisplayMenuBar
-Set the state initial state of the menubar.
+Set the state of the menubar.

 `always` means the menubar is shown and cannot be hidden.